tracepaperapp/docs/tracepaper-docs/The Story Behind Tracepaper.md

 When I first set out to build a SaaS product, my focus was clear: I needed something that would meet the demands of modern users while staying within the constraints of my limited time and budget. **Serverless technology** seemed like the obvious choice.
 With AWS’s pay-as-you-go model, I could avoid the upfront costs of infrastructure.
 Even better, serverless promised scalability and robustness, ensuring my product could grow alongside its users.

 At first, it felt like I had found the perfect tool.
-But as I dug deeper, I started encountering problems I hadn’t anticipated.
-Serverless requires a shift in thinking.
+But as I dug deeper, I started encountering problems I hadn’t anticipated. [[What Serverless Solves – and What It Introduces|Serverless requires a shift in thinking.]]
 Instead of worrying about servers, I found myself diving into the intricacies of distributed systems—things like event-driven architecture, retries, eventual consistency, and handling cold starts.
-What was supposed to make my life easier was starting to feel overwhelming.
+What was supposed to make my life easier was starting to feel overwhelming.]

 This was the first turning point: realizing that **serverless solved infrastructure problems but shifted the focus to distributed system design**, increasing cognitive load.
 For someone trying to build something meaningful on a part-time schedule, this complexity was daunting.